|

 - PAQUITO:

-Spanish pet form of Francisco,
+Spanish pet form of Portuguese/Spanish Francisco,

-meaning "free."
+meaning "French."

-- PARAMONIMOS:
+- PARACELSUS:

-Ancient Greek name derived from the
+possibly derived from the

-word paramone, meaning "constant, enduring."
+word paramone, meaning "constant, enduring," or composed

-- PARAMONOS:
+- PARAMONOS

 - PARAMONUS:

-Latin form of Greek Paramonos, meaning
+Latin form of Greek Paramonos, meaning either

 - PARIDE: